OpenACC/openacc-best-practices-guide/06-Loops.markdown

 roller.
 Another option is to use a larger paint roller.
 Perhaps our painter started with a 4 inch paint roller, so if they upgraded to an 8 inch roller, they can cover twice as much wall space in the same amount of time.
 Why stop there?
-Let's buy a 32 inch pain roller to over another 4 times as much wall per stroke!
+Let's buy a 32 inch paint roller to cover even more wall per stroke!
 Now we're going to start to run into different problems.
 For instance, the painter's arm probably can't move as fast with a 32 inch roller as an 8 inch, so there's no guarantee that this is actually faster.